 How to Draw Support & Resistance Trendlines

-It is very important you practice drawing trendlines as much as possible; after a while, you will get used to it, and it will become second nature.
+You must practice drawing trendlines as much as possible; after a while, you will get used to it, and it will become second nature.

 Here is another example of how to draw trend lines.
-This is a chart of Ticker: AAPL Apple Inc. it shows how to draw trend lines in a downward price move and an upward price move.
+This is a chart of Ticker: AAPL Apple Inc.; it shows how to draw trend lines in a downward price move and an upward price move.

 Notice that the trend line above the price is called resistance, and the trend line below the price is called support.
 When price breaks up through resistance, it moves higher; this could potentially be a buy signal.
 When the price breaks down through the support trend line, it moves lower; this could potentially be a sell signal.